 ...he did this independently without any physical guidance from his mother.
-He replied to questions in full sentences, including long words used appropriately."
+He replied to questions in full sentences, including long

 "...Tito's overt, typically autistic behavior - at one point he grabbed and the sophistication of the language expressed through his alphabet board was truly amazing."
 (Lorna Wing)